marklc44/hubermanic/README.md

         - When code is pushed to origin main
             - same steps
             - could add a deploy step at the end, if all goes well, push a button in github or something that will restart pm2

+# Issues
+ - git pull cron seems to be stopped